Clemapfel/crisp/docs/noise/noise.md

 There are two types of noise in `crisp`: spatially invariate and periodic noise.
 "Spatially invariate" means that the function generating the noise value for a certain pixel does not take the pixels location into account.
 For periodic noise, the location is taken into a account and the noise function is setup in a way where the resulting pattern repeats.
 Sinusoidal interference would be a common type of periodic noise while the "white noise" on a CRT TV would be considered spatially invariate

-## 2. Noise Generator for Spatially Invariate Noise
+## 2. Noise Generator for Spatially Invariant Noise

 To generate noise we first need to create a `crisp::NoiseGenerator`: